veebch/photon/README.md

 Solder the power shim to the pico.
 Connect the Lipo battery to the shim.
-Then connect the rest of the components to the GPIO pins as follows:
+Then connect the rest of the components to the GPIO pins as follows.

-The light sensor:
+### light sensor

 | [Pico GPIO](https://www.elektronik-kompendium.de/sites/raspberry-pi/bilder/raspberry-pi-pico-gpio.png) | OLED |
 |-----------|------|